-At UR Medicine Thompson Health, we believe that all patients deserve respectful and compassionate health care, regardless of your sexual orientation or gender identity.
-We recognize that while the lesbian, gay, bisexual and transgender (LGBTQ) community has the same basic health needs as all of our patients, you also have specific health care needs and concerns.
+At UR Medicine Thompson Health, we believe that all patients deserve respectful and compassionate health care, regardless of sexual orientation or gender identity.
+We recognize that while the lesbian, gay, bisexual and transgender (LGBTQ) community has the same basic health needs as all of our patients, they also have specific health care needs and concerns.
 UR Medicine Thompson Health is committed to providing affirmative, sensitive and informed health care to the LGBTQ community.

 Respect and dignity are two of the core concepts in UR Medicine Thompson Health’s commitment to patient- and family-centered care.
 Our health care professionals listen to and honor patients’ and families’ perspectives and needs.
 We offer ongoing education and training to our staff members to ensure that our services are inclusive, and that our staff members are culturally sensitive to the needs of upstate New York’s diverse patient population.
-This is why the Human Rights Campaign Foundation named UR Medicine Thompson Health a 2016-2017-2018 Leader in LGBTQ Healthcare Equality.
+This is why the Human Rights Campaign Foundation named UR Medicine Thompson Health a Leader in LGBTQ Healthcare Equality from 2016-2022, with the exception of 2017 when we were a Top Performer.

 UR Medicine Thompson Health and its affiliates are committed to policies of nondiscrimination and equal opportunity for people of any sexual orientation or gender identity and expression.